-For example – Lets you are shopping on “amwesome-deals.com” and while making the payment if the sites stay on “awesome-deals.com” then don’t provide card information.
+For example – Let you shop on “amwesome-deals[dot]com” and while making the payment, if the sites stay on “awesome-deals[dot]com” then don’t provide card information.

-Make sure you are entering card information on CCAvenue or the selected bank’s payment page.
+Ensure you enter card information on CCAvenue or the selected bank’s payment page.
 Check the URL in the browser to verify.
 Also, check for the green HTTPS sign on the address bar.

 9. Avoid Paying For Discreet Services

-Internet is full of scams, if you are a frequent user of social sites like Instagram and Twitter then you may have come across users who offer discreet services on their profile.
+The Internet is full of scams; if you are a frequent user of social sites like Instagram and Twitter, you may have come across users offering discreet services on their profile.

-Not only on social sites, but there are also tons of other standalone sites that offer discreet services to users.
+Not only on social sites but tons of other standalone sites offer discreet services to users.

 Never ever pay to such users or on the site, if you pay then you won’t get anything in return.
-Forget the “FUN” you are looking for, you would get a headache instead.
+Forget the “FUN” you are looking for; you will get a headache instead.

-You will lose your money, payment information, or expose your phone number and email.
+You will lose your money and payment information or expose your phone number and email.
 Even if you get the “FUN”, they may record the live session and blackmail you later to extort more money.

 10. Maintain Social Distancing With Quick Rich Schemes

-Their ultimate goal is to take your money and provide you some documents that won’t make you rich.
-They will show off money, cars, house, their holiday and party photos but that is just to create a phycological effect on your mind.
+Their ultimate goal is to take your money and provide you with some documents that won’t make you rich.
+They will show off money, cars, house, and their holiday and party photos, but that is just to create a phycological effect on your mind.

-They want you to think if you enroll with them you would live their lifestyle as well.
+They want you to think if you enroll with them, you will also live their lifestyle.
 Never pay for such people who are bragging on the Internet.
-Not to forget there are some genuine people as well but they won’t claim to make you rich.
+Not to forget, there are some genuine people, but they won’t claim to make you rich.

 You should take Internet security and privacy seriously.
-Your security is in your hands then don’t let anyone access your private information.
-However, when you signup with trusted sites they keep your data on secure and encrypted storage.
+Your security is in your hands, then don’t let anyone access your private information.
+However, when you signup with trusted sites, they keep your data in secure and encrypted storage.

-Before filling any signup form check the credibility of the website.
-Always use password managers to keep unique passwords to each website.
-Also, check every website where you are making payment.
+Before filling out any signup form, check the credibility of the website.
+Always use password managers to keep unique passwords for each website.
+Also, check every website where you are making payments.

 Keep yourself updated with the latest scams on the Internet.
-Avoid oversharing on social media, software cracks, and don’t fall for cheap schemes.
+Avoid oversharing on social media and software cracks, and don’t fall for cheap schemes.

-These were important internet security tips but there are many security issues and scams going on.
+These were important internet security tips, but many security issues and scams are going on.
 You just have to follow the above checks to stay safe and secure.